Teeth Whitening New York City

 Will bleaching damage my teeth?

-We take confidence in a study done on teeth whitening that concluded when manufacturer’s instructions are followed, hydrogen peroxide and carbamide peroxide based tooth whitening is safe and effective.
+We take confidence in a study done on teeth whitening that concluded when the manufacturer’s instructions are followed, hydrogen peroxide and carbamide peroxide-based tooth whitening is safe and effective.

 How does the teeth whitening process work?